 PMI if down payment is less than 20%; no PMI if down payment is at least 20%.

 MIP upfront and monthly insurance throughout the life of the loan (or 11 years with a 10% or more down payment)

 Fixed or adjustable rate

 Who Backs The Loan?

-Fannie Mae or Freddie Mac might buy the loan
+Fannie Mae or Freddie Mac usually buy and guarantee the loan